Year 6 Transition

 • If your child is having friendship issues:

-Please contact your child’s tutor they will involve the Year Team if further intervention is required.
+Please contact your child’s mentor they will involve the Year Team if further intervention is required.

 • If your child is struggling to settle in:

-Please contact your child’s tutor or the Head of Year 7.
+Please contact your child’s mentor or the Pastoral Lead for Year 7.

 • If your child is having uniform or equipment issues:

-Please contact your child’s tutor or the Assistant Head of Year 7.
+Please contact your child’s mentor or the Pastoral Support Manager for Year 7.

 • If your child is having problems organising or completing homework: